Constructive exceptional bundles on $\mathbb{P}^3$: Graphs associated to helices on

-\begin{definition} Let $\gamma': \tau \mapsto \epsilon$ be a mutation of the helix $\tau$, and let $\tau \mapsto \tau'$ be a $\gamma$-commuting mutation.
-The mutations of $\tau$ fit into commutative squares with other mutations, which we call \textit{parallell mutations}.
-Below, we plot these mutations of $\tau$, along with some other mutations.
+Below, we define these mutations of $\tau$ on foundations, and plot them along with some other mutations.
 The diagrams differ by what kind of mutation $\gamma'$ is.
 In blue, we plot the parallel mutation $\gamma''$ to $\gamma'$, as well as paths of mutations beginning in $\gamma$ and ending in the parallel mutation.

 \begin{enumerate} \item $ $ \quad \adjustbox{scale=.7}{ } \\

 \item $ $ \adjustbox{scale=.7}{ } \\

 \item $ $ \qquad \quad \adjustbox{scale=.7}{ } \end{enumerate}